Yan0613/Yan0613.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently the president of the Robot Association, with approximately 300 members.
+* Currently the president of the Robot Association, with approximately **300 members**.